leanprover/fp-lean/functional-programming-lean/src/dependent-types/pitfalls.md

-# Pitfalls of Programming with Indexed Families
+# Pitfalls of Programming with Dependent Types

-Indexed families allow very expressive types.
+The flexibility of dependent types allows more useful programs to be accepted by a type checker, because the language of types is expressive enough to describe variations that less-expressive type systems cannot.
+At the same time, the ability of dependent types to express very fine-grained specifications allows more buggy programs to be rejected by a type checker.
+This power comes at a cost.

-However, the close coupling between the internals of type-returning functions such as `Row` and the types that they produce is an instance of a bigger difficulty: the distinction between the interface and the implementation of functions begins to break down when functions are used in types.
+The close coupling between the internals of type-returning functions such as `Row` and the types that they produce is an instance of a bigger difficulty: the distinction between the interface and the implementation of functions begins to break down when functions are used in types.
 Normally, all refactorings are valid as long as they don't change the type signature or input-output behavior of a function.
-Functions can be rewritten to use more efficient algorithms and data structures, bugs can be fixed, and clarity can be improved without breaking client code.
+Functions can be rewritten to use more efficient algorithms and data structures, bugs can be fixed, and code clarity can be improved without breaking client code.
-When the function is used in a type, however, the internals of the function's implementation become part of the type, and thus part of interface to another program.
+When the function is used in a type, however, the internals of the function's implementation become part of the type, and thus part of _interface_ to another program.

 As an example, take the following two implementations of addition on `Nat`.
 `Nat.plusL` is recursive on its first argument: